 Which city has more historical sites?

-Both cities are rich in history, but Izmir is home to a more significant number of historical sites, including the ancient city of Smyrna and nearby Ephesus.
-Bodrum boasts substantial sites such as the Mausoleum at Halicarnassus and Bodrum Castle.
+Both cities are rich in history, but Izmir is home to more historical sites, including the ancient city of Smyrna and the nearby Ephesus.
+Bodrum boasts significant sites, including the Mausoleum at Halicarnassus and Bodrum Castle.

 Which city has a better nightlife?